-Global Power Index
+Global Power Shift Index

-Geopolitical Risk & Momentum Tracker
+Geopolitical Risk & Strategic Dynamics Monitor

 Measures geopolitical integration vs. isolation.
 High RII = Isolated/Pariah (e.g., SY, YE).
 Low RII = Deeply integrated via bilateral defense pacts, multilateral blocs, and economic hubs (e.g., IL, KR, DE, CY).